xy-cong/xy-cong.github.io/_pages/about.md

 - *2022.10 - present* **Undergradute Research Intern, CAD&CG, ZJU**

    Advisor: [Prof. Xiaowei Zhou](http://xzhou.me/).
-   Guided by [Sida Peng](https://pengsida.net/) and [Bojian Wu](https://bojianwu.github.io/), I am exploring how to generate high-quality novel view images of refractive and reflective objects(e.g. transparent objects) by making use of neural implicit 3D representations and differentiable rendering, and how to accurately reconstruct the geometry and reproduce the appearance of glossy and specular objects in a scene with the aid of polarization.
+   Guided by [Sida Peng](https://pengsida.net/) and [Bojian Wu](https://bojianwu.github.io/), I am exploring how to accurately reconstruct the geometry and generate high-quality novel view images of refractive and reflective objects(e.g. transparent objects) by making use of neural implicit 3D representations and differentiable rendering.

-- *2021.06 - 2022.06*  **Deep Scientific Research Training Program, Chu Kochen Honors College, ZJU**
+- *2022.02 - 2022.06*  **Deep Scientific Research Training Program, Chu Kochen Honors College, ZJU**

    Advisor: [Prof. Rong Xiong](https://www.researchgate.net/profile/Rong-Xiong).
    I have finished the Deep Scientific Research Training Program of Chu Kochen Honors College on “Detection and Tracking of Millimeter Wave Radar”, which is awarded as excellent ( 10 in total ).
 The project focused on exploring how to combine vision sensors(RGB camera) and millimeter-wave radars to increase the accuracy of object detection.